Agents of S.H.I.E.L.D. season 1: Filming

 The pilot was produced almost entirely in Los Angeles to accommodate Joss Whedon's busy schedule, occurring from January 22 to February 11, 2013.
 The season resumed filming on July 17, also being produced in Los Angeles, as well as Culver City, California.
 Additional filming took place around the world, including in Paris, France, for "Pilot", Peru for "0-8-4", and in Stockholm, Sweden, for "Eye Spy".

 The stunt coordinator for the season was Tanner Gill.
-In September 2013, Ming-Na Wen talked about stunts and action scenes on the series, saying "I have great stunt coordinators and choreographers to help me through every step and with the magic of filmmaking and editing, it all brings about her skills, to another level.
-That has to be very believable ...
-I think the hardest part is doing the actual stunts, the stunt-fighting.
-That's a whole other thing.
-I'm not really punching out the stunt guy, nor are they hitting me, so it's learning this dance, really, within the fight.
-It's how to pull back, how to take a hit and make it look real.
+Ming-Na Wen felt the stunt coordinators were able to "bring about [May's] skills" in a way that was believable.
 As with many Marvel projects, secrecy was a big issue.
 For instance, it was a challenge keeping Samuel L. Jackson's cameo in "0-8-4" a surprise due to "this age of tweets and spoilers".
 The showrunners had been exposed to this while working on The Avengers, but with their own series they were able to see "all the details that go into keeping everything under lock and key".
 Filming for the season concluded on April 9, 2014.